jfcloutier/karma_agency/notes/agency/policies.md

 * A and B must co-exist under some condition
 * B causes A under some condition

 How a CA could impact a held belief is further modulated by the kind of belief it is.
-The only types of beliefs that can be impacted are count, trend or ending beliefs.
+The only types of beliefs that can be impacted are count, trend or end beliefs.

 An *abduction* belief can not be impacted.
 This would be tantamount to neurosis.
 The abduced beliefs are posited as given, until a new causal model is acquired that is without them.